itsbrex/chatGPT-auto-save-history-to-notion/README.md

 # **ChatGPT-Save-History**

+## TODO:
+Update the extension to adjust to latest changes in chatGPT UI.

 This is a Chrome extension that allows you to save your conversations with ChatGPT as a markdown file in your linked Notion database.

 **Chrome Store Link**: https://chrome.google.com/webstore/detail/chatgpt-save-history-to-n/ddjioimofpjakfcpimdlbicbljlmfbac